Your Apartment Is Big Enough for a Great Dane (Seriously)

 The Couch Potato Spectrum

-Some of the best apartment dogs weigh over 100 pounds.
+Some surprisingly apartment-friendly dogs weigh over 100 pounds.
 Greyhounds are the classic example.
-They're literally called "45-mph couch potatoes" by their owners.
-These dogs sprint for 20 minutes at the dog park, come home, and sleep for the rest of the day.
-They don't pace.
-They don't bark.
-They melt into furniture.
+They're often called "45-mph couch potatoes" by their owners.
+Many sprint hard for a short park session, come home, and sleep for the rest of the day.
+They are not silent or effortless, but plenty of them are calmer indoors than their size suggests.

 English Mastiffs are similar.
 Despite weighing up to 230 pounds, they're remarkably low-energy indoors.
 They overheat easily, which means they actually prefer short walks and air-conditioned living rooms.
 A Mastiff's ideal day is a 20-minute stroll followed by 6 hours of napping in front of a fan.